stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ## Code Quality

 Use the [Go Meta Linter](https://github.com/alecthomas/gometalinter) to run a suite of quality checks on your code, including the official [linter](https://github.com/golang/lint).
 The Go plugins for text editors and IDEs often support the Go Meta Linter.
 The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process.
+You should also add the Meta Linter to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.

 The [Go Report Card](https://goreportcard.com/) service will analyse any Go software in a public Git repository, using some of the standard quality checks.
 You do not need